Healthdirect Free Australian health advice you can count on.

 What are the effects of taking MDMA?

-MDMA starts to work about 20 minutes after it is taken.
-The effects usually last for 3 to 4 hours.
-It can make people feel:
+MDMA starts to work about 20 to 60 minutes after you take it.
+The effects usually last for at least 3 to 4 hours.
+It can make you feel:

 • euphoric